 Mableton First Baptist History

-The history of Mableton Baptist Church properly begins with the constitution of Concord Baptist Church, the mother church of the Concord Baptist Association.
+The history of First Baptist Church, Mableton, properly begins with the constitution of Concord Baptist Church, the mother church of the Concord Baptist Association.

 The following is quoted from the record of Conference No. 560, Concord Baptist Church, held October 8, 1886:

-"Item 4 - Read and received a petition from the Citizens of Mableton and the surrounding community requesting Concord Church to extend an arm to them in Mableton."
+"Item 4 - Read and received a petition from the Citizens of Mableton and the surrounding community requesting Concord Church to extend an arm to them at Mableton."

 This was followed by other conference records leading up to the organization of the church in Mableton.